sebastianconcept/PharoPluginBuilder/README.md

 ![PharoPluginBuilder](./header.jpg)

 # PharoPluginBuilder
-A foundation for building your own Pharo plugins.
+A friendly setup for creating your own Pharo plugins.
 _____

 You can use a clone of this repository for local development of a Pharo Smalltalk Plugin.
+With it, you'll be able to:
+1. Have a fast start on the setup to start a new plugin from scratch.
+2. Use the [pharo-vm](https://github.com/pharo-project/pharo-vm) dependency in an organized and correct way.
+3. Use Pharo as IDE for generating the C code of your plugin out of your [Slang](https://github.com/pharo-open-documentation/pharo-wiki/blob/master/General/Glossary.md#slang) code.
+4. Have your plugin code versioned in your own separated repo as it should.
+5. Generate the binaries of your plugin.
+6. Test your plugin binary using the same Pharo image you use as IDE.

 ## Structure